 I was excited about this recipe.
 It allowed me to use the arugula that I got from the CSA and some ricotta that I had leftover from when I made Honeyed Figs with Ricotta and Thyme a little while back.
 Unfortunately, this one just didn’t sit too well with us.
-The bitterness of the arugula and sourness form the lemon was all we could taste.
+The bitterness of the arugula and sourness from the lemon was all we could taste.
 It needed something else to round out the flavors.
 Maybe my ricotta wasn’t good enough…I dunno.
 It got a lot of good reviews on the site that I got it from though.
 Maybe we’re just baby arugula fans in this house.
 I definitely won’t be making this one again.

 Lemon Ricotta Spaghetti with Arugula